Reasons Why a Landlord Can Enter a Rental Unit

 By DANIEL BORNSTEIN, ESQ.

 California recognizes both the tenant’s right to quiet enjoyment of the premises, and the owner’s right to access the unit under limited circumstances.
-Translation: once the keys are handed over, the law is tilted slightly towards tenants and so landlords need to be vigilant when they consider entering their units and resist the temptation to “just show up.”.
+Translation: once the keys are handed over, the law is tilted slightly towards the tenant.
+With that in mind, landlords need to be vigilant when they consider entering their units and resist the temptation to “just show up".

 Civil code 1954 spells out the permissible reasons a landlord can enter the premises.